 I know, shame on me for wanting to spend some of my money.

-I think we bloggers push, push, push to save and invest and do all the financially smart things that we forget to tell you that we don’t always do what’s reasonable either.
+I think financial experts tend to push, push, push to save and invest and do all the financially smart things that we forget to tell you that we don’t always do what’s reasonable either.
 And it’s for good reason.

 Each of us value different things, and you need to manage your money how you best see fit to pursue those values.
 If paying off your home early will help you reach one of your goals, then go ahead and chuck more money at it.
 But don’t beat yourself up if pursuing one of your dreams now causes you to stay in debt a little longer.
 It’s all about balance, and it’s up to you to find out what you can and can’t live with.
 Like your mortgage.